genesiscommunitysuccess/docs/versioned_docs/version-2023.1/04_web/02_web-components/03_interaction/12_tree-view.md

 As defined by the [W3C](https://w3c.github.io/aria/#tree):

 > A tree view widget presents a hierarchical list.
-Any item in the hierarchy may have child items, and items that have children may be expanded or collapsed to show or hide the children.
-For example, in a file system navigator that uses a tree view to display folders and files, an item representing a folder can be expanded to reveal the contents of the folder, which may be files, folders, or both.
+Any item in the hierarchy can have child items, and items that have children may be expanded or collapsed to show or hide the children.
+For example, in a file system navigator that uses a tree view to display folders and files, an item representing a folder can be expanded to reveal the contents of the folder, which could be files, folders, or both.

 ## Set-up